KLab/mysql-bootcamp/transaction.rst

 Gap lock and Next key lock
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When locking query doesn't maches to records, the query locks between rows to
+When locking query doesn't matches to records, the query locks between rows to
 block other transaction inserts records matched.
 This is called Gap lock.

 .. image:: gap_lock.png